RetroAchievements/docs/docs/guidelines/content/hash-labels.md

 #### Supported Game Files
 ![links-dejavu](/public/links-dejavu.png)

-As you can see below, `nointro` and `rapatches` were replaced with correspoinding images and the file link from "Patch URL" string is conveniently added right below the corresponding hash.
+As you can see below, `nointro` and `rapatches` were replaced with corresponding images, and the file link from the "Patch URL" string is conveniently added right below the corresponding hash.
 On this page, supported game files are ordered lexicographically by their filenames.

 ![linkedhashes-dejavu](/public/supported-game-files-dejavu.png)